Citation, DOI and article data

-Presentation of infective myositis is with pain localised to one or more muscles (although in most cases it is a single muscle), with variable degrees of systemic inflammatory manifestations, depending on the pathogen.
+Presentation of infective myositis is with pain localized to one or more muscles (although in most cases it is a single muscle), with variable degrees of systemic inflammatory manifestations, depending on the pathogen.

-Although may pathogens, including viruses, bacteria (including mycobacteria), fungi, and parasites can cause myositis, the most common infectious agent is the bacterium, Staphylococcal aureus, accounting for over 75% of cases 1.
+Although many pathogens, including viruses, bacteria (including mycobacteria), fungi, and parasites can cause myositis, the most common infectious agent is the bacterium, Staphylococcal aureus, accounting for over 75% of cases 1.

 Findings include enlargement of the muscle, with or without abscess formation.
 Ultrasound may be employed to aid percutaneous drainage of a collection.

 Enlargement and decreased attenuation of the affected muscle with effacement and stranding of surrounding fat planes.

 If an abscess is present it will appear as an intramuscular fluid collection with peripheral rim-enhancement, the presence of which is helpful in distinguishing focal low density regions from areas of necrosis, which will have little peripheral enhancement.